 Medical devices in hospitals and doctor’s offices are increasingly connected to the Internet, and the rapid expansion in wearable health devices and electronic medical records has created a new set of opportunities and challenges in designing, using, and harvesting data from these connected devices to improve human health.

-The vision of the Health Informatics Group at Saint Louis University is to become a nationally recognized, comprehensive center for data driven innovation and research to improve the health of individuals and populations through the develop of devices, applications, data collection, and analytic strategies.
+The vision of the Advanced HEAlth Data (AHEAD) Institute at Saint Louis University is to become a nationally recognized, comprehensive center for data driven innovation and research to improve the health of individuals and populations through the develop of devices, applications, data collection, and analytic strategies.
 This center will bring together SLU faculty from several different disciplines to perform idea-to-bedside research, including design and rapid prototyping of smart or sensor-enabled devices for medical use, complex data and trend analysis, and data storage and security.
 These technologies will bring significant opportunity for technology transfer or licensing, and will ultimately help improve quality of life and decrease health care costs.
 Funding opportunities exist from the National Science Foundation, National Institutes of Health, the Department of Defense, and private NGOs such as the Gates Foundation.

 This center will help to make Saint Louis University a national leader in data-enabled health care and will improve individual clinical care and overall population health – areas strongly aligned with the university’s Jesuit mission.